 When should I pay?

 Payment must be made on a Monday morning, in advance of meals being taken.
-School staff are available from 8.45am to receive payments, or you can hand in an envelope to Breakfast Club.

 Should I just pay for one week?